 The student loan debt crisis is a massive concern not only for students but for employers and policymakers as well.
 In the last several presidential elections, candidates have run on the campaign promises of potentially solving the student loan debt crisis, offering new ways to potentially provide students with student loan debt payment options, or even student loan debt forgiveness.

 This is a massive concern for policymakers, as roughly 43 million Americans have their own student loan burden.
-This adds up to be roughly $1.5 trillion in debt.
+This adds up to be roughly $1.7 trillion in debt (as of Sept 2021).